tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 * `ToneAnalyzerV3` is the main library to access to the Tone Analyzer via Python.

-* `IAMAuthenticator` is used to authenticate your Python application to access the IBM cloud services.
+* `IAMAuthenticator` is used to authenticate the Python application to access the IBM cloud services.

 * The Tone Analyzer response is given in JSON format, so the [`json_normalize` function](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.io.json.json_normalize.html) is imported from Pandas to transform the JSON response to a DataFrame.